niklaushirt/cp4waiops-training/content/Introduction/intro_00.md

 	You can find documentation [here](./INTEGRATION_SNOW.md)
 {{< /tab >}}

-{{< tab "Configure AI Manager" "..." >}}
+{{< tab "Configure AIManager" "..." >}}
 In this chapter you will:

-- Integrate AI Manager with `OpenLDAP` for user management
+- Integrate AIManager with `OpenLDAP` for user management
-- Integrate AI Manager with `ELK` for Log Anomalies
+- Integrate AIManager with `ELK` for Log Anomalies
 - Create `Policies` for Story creation and Runbook assignment
-- Integrate AI Manager with `Ansible Tower` and create Runbooks in AI Manager
+- Integrate AIManager with `Ansible Tower` and create Runbooks in AIManager
 - Create a RobotShop Application `Topology`

 {{< /tab >}}